 10 Downing Street was once a private residence and is a fairly congested section of London.
 The famous black door entrance is relatively unassuming as compared to The White House or The Élysée Palace.
 The rear of the building is much bigger looking and is the true entrance.
 The Prime Minister’s and their families do live in the building, which Margaret Thatcher referred to as “living above the shop”.

-I think the differing design styles of the three spaces is pretty obvious and expected.
+I think the differing design styles of the three seats of power spaces is pretty obvious and expected.
 All showcase their own countries decorative arts and architecture.
 France is bolded and gilded to the extreme, England is classic and conservative; and the US is certainly classic, but still a bit of a mish-mosh.
 One thing I’ve realized that our Oval could use – large and bold artwork, or groupings of smaller pieces.
 The small scale of the artwork on the Oval’s walls just seems skimpy compared to the sumptuous detailing of France, or ancestral portraiture of England.